Your guide part one: your support

 Together, we will plan the support that you need to meet your goals.

 The support that we agree with you will be written down in a support plan.
-These plans are so all the staff know what has been agreed and they can follow them.
+These plans are so all the support team know what has been agreed and they can follow them.

 Planning your support